Dr. Arthur Zampella

 Boy Scouts of AmericaThe Silver Beaver Award

-Arthur Zampella was recongnized for making an impact on the lives of youth through service given to the Three Rivers District.
-It is bestowed upon those persons who have given continued, unselfish, and effective service to the community.
-The award was approved by the BSA National Court of Honor.
+Arthur Zampella was recognized for his impact on the lives of youth through service to the Three Rivers District.
+The award is bestowed upon individuals who have given continued, unselfish, and effective service to the community and is approved by the BSA National Court of Honor in Washington, DC.

 Dr Arthur Zampella Receives Citizen of the Year Award from West Milford Township, NJ